piotrjurkiewicz/flow-models/README.md

 - `fit` -- creates General Mixture Models (GMMs) fitted to flow records (requires `scipy`)
 - `plot` -- generates plots from flow records and fitted models (requires `pandas` and `scipy`)

 Each tool is a separate Python program.
-Features they provide are orthogonal and they are tailored to be used together in data processing pipelines.
+Features provided by the tools are orthogonal and are tailored to be used together in data-processing pipelines.

 ## File formats